Computing & E Safety

 College Town Primary School joined a new youth Leadership Programme in September 2019 run by the UK charity Childnet.
 The Childnet Digital Leaders Programme provides on-line training and support designed to provide Digital Leaders in school with the skills to be able to support peers, teachers and parents about how to stay safe on-line.

-In September, College Town recruited 5 children from Year 5 and 6 to become our Digital Leaders.
-The children completed a series of on-line modules and became qualified Digital Leaders in December 2019.
+College Town recruits 5 children from Year 5 and 6 to become our Digital Leaders.
+The children completed a series of on-line modules and became qualified Digital Leaders by the end of the year.
 Their role at College Town is to offer a first point of call for their peers who may have questions about keeping safe on-line, dealing with cyberbullying or any other issues around their Digital lives.

-The Digital Leaders have delivered short presentations to children in KS 1 and KS 2.
+The Digital Leaders deliver short presentations to children in KS 1 and KS 2.
 They also run a weekly drop-in session every week where they are available to answer questions or offer guidance.
-Their expertise has already been used by teachers to help resolve friendship issues.